Organizing Kids Masks for School + Bilingual Labels (English / Chinese)

 Tips for mask storage and organization at home

 In our closets, we use a belt hanger rack to store extra masks and let them air dry after washing them.
-My kids can easily see the options and choose a certain color or design to match their clothes.
+My kids can easily see the options and choose a color or design to match their clothes.

 How to store and organize resuable cloth masks for kids and adults